 - Surgical intervention can be attempted so as to cut away the obstructed area and restore continuity between both segments.

 - Intracytoplasmic Sperm Injection (ICSI): It is indicated in cases of severe infertility in conditions where abnormal sperm movement and low sperm count make it impossible for sperm to penetrate the egg.
 Using a sperm sample, the embryologist injects a single sperm captured using a glass needle with a microscopic diameter into each of the eggs.

 - Testicular Sperm Aspiration (TESE): This treatment is only administered to those undergoing In Vitro Fertilization (IVF) with ICSI.
 The procedure, performed under local anesthesia, consists of taking a sperm sample directly from the testicles using a very small needle.
 This technique is used in cases where there is a complete absence of sperm in the ejaculate or epididymis and the testicles still produce sperm.

-- In Vitro Fertilization with the spouse’s sperm.
+- In Vitro Fertilization.

 - In Vitro Fertilization through intracytoplasmic sperm injection (ICSI).

 The doctors at RCC Fertility in Mississauga are here to help diagnose and treat your infertility.
 Contact us today to speak with a specialist!